-1.12 SPACE BELOW GRADE:
+1.11 SPACE BELOW GRADE:

 Crawlspace.

 SCOPE, PURPOSE AND LIMITATIONS

-1.13 RESIDENTIAL
+1.12 CONDO

-The purpose of this inspection was to discover and evaluate major defects, deficiencies and deferred maintenance found in the main components of the house and in the building site immediately around the building inspected.
+The purpose of this inspection was to discover and evaluate major defects, deficiencies and deferred maintenance found in the main components of this unit, the building and in the building site immediately around the building.
 A major defect or deficiency is a system or component that in the judgment of the inspector, would cost in excess of \$500.00 to repair or replace, is not performing it's intended function, or adversely affects the habitability of the dwelling or building.
 Defects are examined and a determination is made on how a particular defect will affect interrelated building parts and whether immediate repairs are required.